Emma-dk/recipes/pancakes.md

 - Set a medium frying pan or crêpe pan over a medium heat and carefully wipe it with some oiled kitchen paper.
 - When hot, cook your pancakes for 1 min on each side until golden, keeping them warm in a low oven as you go.
 - Serve with bacon and cheese.
 Once cold, you can layer the pancakes between baking parchment, then wrap in cling film and freeze for up to 2 months.

+## Enjoy!

+- When the pancakes are ready.
+Set the table.
+- Take your cutlery.
+- Eat it all. :-)